 The relic remained in the Holy Land until the Second Crusade when it was then brought to Bruges by the Count of Flanders.
 You can read the full story here.

-For those that are believers, visiting this church and being reminded of why we are celebrating Christmas is a meaningful experience.
+For those who are believers, this church is a beautiful place to reflect on why we are celebrating Christmas.

 5. Taste the best chocolates and hot cocoa in Bruges